Attilâ İlhan: Return to Istanbul

 In 1973, he took on the investment of Bilgi Publishing House and moved to Ankara.
 He wrote Hyena Share and Rubbing Salt in the Wound in Ankara.
 The writer, who stayed in Ankara until 1981, settled in Istanbul after publishing his novel Fena Halde Leman (Terribly Leman).
 His journalism adventure in Istanbul came to the fore with Milliyet (2 March 1982 - 15 November 1987) and Gelişim Publications.
-Attilâ İlhan, who wrote for Güneş newspaper for a while, continued to write for Meydan newspaper between 1993-1996.
+Attilâ İlhan, who wrote for Güneş newspaper for a while, continued to write for Meydan newspaper between 1993 and 1996.
 He continued his columns in Cumhuriyet newspaper from 1996 to 2005.
 With the start of television broadcasts in Turkey in the 1970s and their distribution to large audiences, Attilâ İlhan also returned to writing scripts.

 Headlines on Eight Columns, Eagles Fly High and Tomorrow is Today were the TV series that were watched with admiration by the public.

 By the time his first novel, The Man on the Street, was published, he had written 10 novels.
 These do not cause light on any day.
 Attilâ İlhan explains the reason for this in an interview: "... there are many other novels.
 But why were they not published?
 There was a very detailed reason.
 Because we know that the writers' first novels describe their experiences.
 That is not novelism either.
 They keep a diary."
 (Think, June 1996).